The Importance of Artificial Intelligence Observability – The Key to Successful AI Deployment!

 Why is AI Observability Important?

-An AI solution without proper tracking is like a car without a speedometer or a GPS, you have no way of knowing how well you are doing, or where you are headed.
+Without proper tracking, an AI solution resembles a car lacking a speedometer or GPS; you cannot tell how well you are performing or where you are going.
 Now that we know what observability means and what it is about.
 Let us explore the impact it can create if implemented in AI systems.

-2. Concept Drift: Concept drift occurs when the underlying relationship between features and the target variable changes over time.
+Concept drift occurs when the underlying relationship between features and the target variable changes over time.
 This can lead to inaccurate predictions and compromised performance.
-For example, the season, which affects temperature data but is not explicitly expressed in temperature data, can be one factor in meteorological data.
-Another example would be the evolution of consumer spending trends, which could be affected by economic strength even though it isn’t explicitly stated in the report.
-Concept Drift can be further divided into four categories :
+For example, the season can affect temperature data, even if it’s not explicitly expressed in the data – this is one factor in meteorological data.
+Similarly, the evolution of consumer spending trends may reflect economic strength without being explicitly stated in the report.
+We can divide Concept Drift into four categories:

 • Sudden Drift